How to write AI and SEO friendly blog posts that get found (2026 guide)

 Regularly review and update your articles

-Google loves fresh content but you don't always have to write something new.
-Instead you can revisit an older article, review how it’s performing in search, update it with new thoughts or ideas, tweak the keywords, and republish it (with a new publish date).
-This sends Google a signal that your content is current and relevant.
+Google and AI tools love fresh, up-to-date content but you don't always have to write something new.
+Instead you can revisit an older article, review how it’s performing in search, update it with new thoughts, ideas and data, then republish it (with a new publish date).

 Use an SEO tool to audit your blog article